 Governance and accountability

 Good governance is the cornerstone of effective ESG management.
 Companies are being held to higher standards of accountability, with increased scrutiny from regulators, investors and stakeholders.
-This is reflected in the recent growth of ESG and sustainability provisions in corporate governance codes around the world.
+This is reflected in the recent growth of ESG and sustainability provisions within corporate governance codes around the world.
 Board diversity, executive compensation and anti-corruption measures are key areas of focus, as companies seek to build trust and demonstrate their commitment to ethical governance.

 Outlook for 2026 and beyond